yurivish/bin/README.md

 This is a small library created to see what it's like to use WASM-compiled [Zig](https://ziglang.org) in a browser environment.

-The library implements simple binning into linearly-spaced bins in 1 and 2 dimensions, as well as a fast Euclidean [Distance Transform](https://en.wikipedia.org/wiki/Distance_transform).
+The library implements simple binning into linearly-spaced bins in 1 and 2 dimensions, as well as a fast Euclidean [distance transform](https://en.wikipedia.org/wiki/Distance_transform).

 For details on the algorithm used to compute the EDT, see the paper [Distance Transforms of Sampled Functions]( http://people.cs.uchicago.edu) by Felzenszwalb and Huttenlocher.